corneliucirlan/mdsm/README.md

 # MDSM - Material Design System Menu

 As the name suggests (or at least, tries to), MDSM is a plugin for displaying navigation menus on mobile devices.
-It is written in jQuery and using the Bootstrap framework as a base.-
+It is written for both jQuery and JavaScript, using the Bootstrap framework as a base.-

 ## Installation